yyhaos/PYTHON/readme.md

-1 shoot and save
+ï»¿1 shoot and save
-2 Îå×ÓÆå gobang
+2 äº”å­æ£‹ gobang